infi-nl/coding-dojo-neo4j-graph-database/README.md

 Let's explore this database a bit.

 **How many movies?**
-Let's find out how many movies there are.
+Let's find out how many movies are in this dataset.
 We'll use the count function:

 ```
 MATCH (movies:Movie)